fernandormoraes/the-bob-project/README.md

 # The Bob Project 🐢

-A case study on Micro Frontend Architecture approaches (Microservices Architecture, Mobile, and Web).
+A case study on Micro Frontend Architecture approaches (Microservices Architecture, SDUI, Mobile, and Web).

 ## Publications